sfarrens/Scientific-Software-Dev-Demo/README.md

 This repository was made for a course on scientific software development at the [2023 edition of the Euclid Summer School](https://ecole-euclid.cnrs.fr/2023-accueil/).

+> The content was updated for the [2024 edition of the Rodolphe Clédassou Summer School](https://ecole-euclid.cnrs.fr/2024-accueil/)

 The slides accompanying this repository can be found [here](https://sfarrens.github.io/presentations/#/).

 Example API documentation can be found [here](https://sfarrens.github.io/ecole-euclid-2023/).